ubclaunchpad/LP-website/handbook/onboarding/everyone.md

 Make sure you are part of the [UBC Launch Pad Slack workspace](https://ubclaunchpad.slack.com/).

-* Make sure you install the Slack app on your phone so you don't miss anything!
+* Make sure you install the Slack app on your phone and laptop so you don't miss anything!
-* Read our [Slack](/handbook/tools/slack) guide, which will tell you how to make the most of Slack and any noteworthy channels you should join off the bat!
+* Read our [Slack](/handbook/tools/slack) guide, which will tell you how to make the most of Slack, how to find and meet people, and any noteworthy channels you should join off the bat!

 ### Rocket Setup